georust/rinex/rinex-cli/doc/rtk.md

 Several limitations exit to this day and must be kept in mind.

 - Glonass and SBAS vehicles cannot be pushed into the pool of eligible vehicles.
-Until further notice, one must combine -R and -S to the rtk mode
+Until further notice, one must combine -R and -S to the rtk mode.

+- We've only tested the solver against mixed GPS, Galileo and BeiDou vehicles

 - We only support GPST, GST and BDT.
-QZSST is expressed as GPST, and I'm not 100% sure this is correct.
+QZSST is expressed as GPST and I'm not 100% sure this is correct.

 - The estimated clock offset is expressed against the timescale for which the Observation file is referenced to.